 If one of your primary goals is to raise your credit score by 50 points or more, then the debt snowball strategy may be the smartest way to tackle your credit card debt.
 This approach doesn’t guarantee a 50-point score increase by any means, but it might get you closer to your goal.

-As mentioned, lowering your credit utilization rate can be good for your credit score, especially if you’re after a big credit score increase of 50 points or more.
+As mentioned, lowering your credit utilization rate can be beneficial to your credit score, especially if you’re after a big credit score increase of 50 points or more.
 Credit utilization is a calculation that determines how much of your credit card limit you are using (both on individual accounts and all of your credit cards combined).

 The formula for calculating credit utilization is as follows: